FilipDominec/gauge2data/README.md

 ![gauge2data debug](gauge2data_debug.png)

+In general, if you often get angles close to -90, 0 or +90 degrees, the Hough transform just detects some linear artifact on the image; you should use the `-visual 1` option and check the cropping region.

 Note that the images are also internally inverted to have white lines on a black background.

 #### Data calibration